openenergymonitor/HeatpumpMonitor/HeatpumpMonitorPi/readme.md

 4. EmonHub is piece of software running on the Pi that reads from the connected MBUS meters and DS18B20 temperature sensors.
 It then forwards the data to a seperate piece of software called Emoncms for data storage and visualisation.
 EmonHub is configured using a configuration file located at: /etc/emonhub/emonhub.conf.
 A configuration example is included at the bottom of this page for reading from a SDM120-MBUS electricity meter, a Qalcosonic E3 heat meter and DS18B20 temperature sensors.
 Overwrite the existing default configuration with this configuration as it is a better starting point for our requirements.

+5. Configure EmonHub MBUS settings.
+The default MBUS configuration settings below assume that an SDM120-MBUS meter is configured to use MBUS address 1 and the Qalcosonic E3 heat meter is configured to use address 2.
+You may need to adjust the MBUS address of either of the meters to ensure that they are not both on the same address.
+See instructions in the forum post here on how to do this: https://community.openenergymonitor.org/t/reading-from-multiple-mbus-meters-with-the-emonhub-mbus-interfacer/18159